point-source/infinity_for_reddit_builder/README.md

 ## GitHub Setup

-1. Fork this repository to your GitHub account
+1. Create a new private repository (github does not allow private forks, unfortunately):

+   - Go to GitHub and click the "+" button in the top right
+   - Select "New repository"
+   - Name your repository (e.g., "infinity_for_reddit_builder")
-   - **Important**: Make your fork private to keep your releases and API credentials secure
+   - Make it private
-   - To make your fork private, go to your repository's Settings > General > Danger Zone > Change repository visibility
+   - Do not initialize with any files
+   - Click "Create repository"

+2. Add the workflow file:

+   - Create a new file at `.github/workflows/build.yml`
+   - Copy the contents of [build.yml](.github/workflows/build.yml) from this repository
+   - Commit the file

-2. Add the following secrets to your repository:
+3. Add the following secrets to your repository:

    - Go to your repository's Settings > Secrets and variables > Actions
    - Add these secrets: